Dental Bridges in North Royalton OH

 Unlike dental bridges of the past, modern bridges are nearly undetectable.Request an Appointment

 Every smile is a little bit different, which is why dental bridges aren't a one-size-fits-all product.
-After Dr. Taylor inspects your teeth and determines that you are a good candidate for this type of restoration, she may recommend one of the following types of dental bridges:
+After Dr. Taylor inspects your teeth and determines that you are a good candidate for this type of restoration, he may recommend one of the following types of dental bridges:

 Traditional Bridges: Traditional bridges typically involve creating a crown for both teeth on the sides of the missing tooth, and then adding a pontic in between these teeth.
-The bridge will be composed of the crowns, along with false teeth connected in between.
+The bridge will be composed of the dental crowns, along with false teeth connected in between.
 The pontic serves as a support post to keep the structure sturdy.
 Most traditional bridges are either made from ceramics, which look the most natural, or porcelain fused to metal materials, which are typically less expensive.

 Resin Bonded Bridges: Resin Bonded bridges, also called Maryland bridges, are composed of a metal framework covered by ceramic, porcelain fused metal, or plastic false teeth and gums.
 These bridges contain small wings on either side that are attached to the neighboring teeth with dental cement.